holoviz/panel/doc/how_to/migrate/from_streamlit.md

 functions *bound functions*.

-With Panels interactivity architecture you will be able to develop and maintain larger and more complex apps to support more cases.
+With Panels interactivity architecture you will be able to develop and maintain larger and more complex apps to support more use cases.

 ### Basic Interactivity Example